 Tourists just stumble through blindly, not having a clue where they are, not caring where they end up.

 The rooms are all bare; stripped of all furniture, furnishings, and personal effects.
 Bahla Fort is not your typical museum either; there are no information placards, no exhibition space, no artefacts to examine.
 In it’s current state it’s more like wandering around an abandoned warehouse – although completely unlike any warehouse I’ve been to before.

-I’ve been told the long term vision for Bahla Fort includes fitting out the castle with period appropriate furnishings, and converting it into something more closely resembling a museum, but for the moment it is completely empty.
+I’ve been told the long term vision for Bahla Fort includes fitting out the castle with period appropriate furnishings, and converting it into something more closely resembling a museum – as they have done in nearby Jibreen Castle – but for the moment it is completely empty.